Tuesday, June 5, 2018.

 There isn’t much to see in this part of Illinois that’s different from Indiana or Ohio.

 I know I write about this carnage often.
 That should demonstrate the frequency of encounters and their effect on me.
-I’m reminded of a play I did a while back, Roadkill Confidential.
+I’m reminded of a play I did a while back, Roadkill Confidential by the wonderful Sheila Callaghan.
 Without getting too much into it, the story (‘a noir-ish meditation on brutality’) focuses on an FBI agent who’s crazy-obsessed with this artist whose subject is… you guessed it!
 Roadkill.
-I’m endlessly horrified and transfixed by the brutality I witness (after the fact, thankfully).
+IRL, I’m endlessly horrified and transfixed by this brutality I witness (after the fact, thankfully).
 The positions of the animals.
 Their expressions, their death masks.
 Their vulnerability.
 Their beauty in expiry.
 Sometimes I think I should be capturing these images.
 I definitely considered doing this in 2009, way before Roadkill Confidential.
 But, nah, not that committed to my subjects.

-I didn’t watch what he did or hear it.
+I didn’t watch what he did nor hear it.
 I ran up the street with my hands over my ears, bellowing.
-The image of that cat is forever emblazoned on my brain.
+The image of that cat in agony is forever emblazoned on my brain.

 Yeah, pedaling, pedaling, pedaling, my feet move according to the map and my mind wanders the elevation profile from pain to hilarity.